 Registration fee for $1,000 ticket: $61.49

 Brown Paper Tickets can be a good choice for charity and fundraising events, as it allows you to collect donations with no service fee.
 They also offer free ticket shipping, should your event require that service, and you can list your concerts, classes, festivals, parties, etc, in their event directory.
 If you need an online fundraising tool that includes an online registration feature, you may also want to check out Classy.

 Pros: They work well with charity events, performances, and various non-profit and school events.

 Cons: This software may not be a great choice for mid- or large-scale conferences, and some customers have complained that the reporting is not very robust.

 5. Wild Apricot

-A registration fee: It depends on the number of members and subscription types
+Registration fee: It depends on the number of members and subscription types.

-This online event registration software is geared toward clubs, associations, and nonprofits, as it’s primarily a membership management tool.
-It includes easily customizable web templates and the ability to promote events to members.
-Because it is built for longer-term usage in managing a club’s members year round, it operates on a different pricing scale of $290/month for 5,000 contacts.
+Wild Apricot is primarily a membership management tool geared toward clubs, associations, and nonprofits.
+In addition to event registration, it includes easily customizable web templates and the ability to promote events to members.
+Because it is built for longer-term usage in managing a club’s members year-round, it operates on a different pricing scale of $290/month for 5,000 contacts.

 Cons: If you only have an annual event and do not need to manage membership, it may not be a good fit for you.